MayaOH2000/reaction-game/README.md

 Here is a list of the events on the hardware:
 - Waiting for game mode selection: RGB lights up cyan, while red, yellow and green LEDs light up
 - Game mode selected: RGB lights up magenta
-- Game counts down: Red, yellow and green LED light up one by one
+- Game counts down: Red, yellow and green LED lights up one by one
 - Game is ready: White LED lights up, a sound cue will indicate the start of the game
 - Game ends: RGB lights up blue